wp-plugins/videostir-spokesperson/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Become your website's presenter.
 Personally engage with your visitors in less than 5 minutes using VideoStir plugin.
-Improve conversion rate & sales!
+Improve conversion rate!

 == Description ==